*Affiliate links & codes are used throughout this post; please see disclaimer at footer and thank you for your support.

 I am a great vacationer, once I get where I'm going, but my husband is helping me to learn to enjoy the in between part more (lol).
 Anyways, being prepared with snacks on-hand makes the road trip much more bearable!
 Here are some snacks that I pack when I go on a weekend trip (flying is a little more challenging nowadays, for many reasons).
 Oh, and we tend to pack a little heavy (at least I do, haha).
 I like to eat out as little as possible, unless I've done some serious research on the restaurant.
 Being hungry and having no snacks prepared is never good for me (or those traveling with me).
 But, recently I even brought some of my frozen sourdough pizza crusts to have a quick pizza night one evening (including all the toppings, of course)!
 They traveled surprisingly well!
 Take a look at them getting ready to bake:

 - Meat Snacks are a must.
 One of my favorites is Prevail Jerky...they are free of the common allergens (and really great because a lot of jerky brands use soy and msg which don't work for me).
 Besides that, the taste is really there.
 They did a great job making all of their flavors unique but not overwhelming.
 Another thing I like about their jerky is that it is not too dry, which makes it so easy to chew.
 My faves are original and spicy, but they're all good options for me and my family.
 If you're looking for a crispier, more meat flavored meat snack, check out these.
-You can read my ongoing post on it here.
+You can read my ongoing post on them here.
 (Referral code: GLENN42444)

 - Freeze dried blueberries - I love these little snacks.
 The brand I linked are the tastiest, I've tried a lot of different ones, believe me!

 - Since we're talking fruit, I've been trying out the Solely fruit snacks and have found I really like them, plus they're organic and have very minimal ingredients for something that travels so well.
 They also have gummies (in little packets): I tried the mango + orange ones.
 They also sell them in larger packets (not all of the flavors though, but for the ones they have, it is much more economical to purchase in the larger packets)...but my favorite is their fruit leathers, which are so much juicier than any other fruit strip I've had!
 I've tried mango, pineapple, and spicy mango.
 My favorite is the plain mango, but they're all great, especially when I find one in the bottom of my purse, haha!
+Read more on my chewy snacks review.

 - Windmill Ginger Brew - this drink is the gingeriest drink I've ever had and it's so refreshing.
 If I ever have those times when I don't know what I want, a ginger brew will always do!
-It pairs great with Thom Khongee soup, indian food, a cocktail, or on its own (how I have it 99% of the time).
+It pairs great with Tom Khongee soup, indian food, a mocktail, or on its own (how I have it 99% of the time).
 Their ingredients are really straight forward and we've been able to meet the owner and visit their headquarters, which was really cool!

 - Avocados: I have to be careful that these don't get bruised, but either some slices of this or making a quick guacamole with my travel salt and a lime or two go great with the nixtamalized, glyphosate tested chips I go for!